 IELTS Reading Tips and Tricks for Band 9

 Firstly, you need to read.
 You need to read from myriad sources.
 Articles online, newspapers, novels, and journals are wonderful places to start.
 Try not to read consciously and just go with the flow of the text.
 Read curiously and read for fun.
-I cannot stress this enough.
-This will build your reading stamina, your vocabulary and your reading speed.
+This will build your reading stamina, your vocabulary, and your reading speed.
 If there ever was a panacea to cracking the IELTS, it is this tip.
 READ.
 EVERY.
 DAY.
-It could just be for half an hour or 45 minutes, but make sure you read.
+It could be for half an hour or 45 minutes, but make sure you read.

 Read the questions first:

-Seriously, a small error in understanding what the question wants can pull you back a long way.
+A small error in understanding what the question wants can pull you back a long way.
 Read the questions thoroughly and understand what it requires to find.

-What?!?
-So much to do?
-Hold your horses there!
-This is a tip that will work wonders if you follow it up with Tip 1 (seriously, start reading today!).
-Skim the passage given to you and look for main ideas, understand the layout of the text, highlight keywords and salient points, and try to make sense of what the passage is about.
+This is a tip that will work wonders if you follow it up with Tip 1 (start reading today!).
+Skim the passage given to you and look for the main ideas, understand the layout of the text, highlight keywords and salient points, and try to make sense of what the passage is about.
 This is key when it comes to the Reading Section.

-The IELTS involves a lot of information-hunting.
+The IELTS involves a lot of information hunting.
 Questions will ask you to look for specific information and fill in/choose the right answers.
-While skimming, make sure you highlight keywords like dates, places, topics, numbers etc. You will learn to recognise them with practice.
+While skimming, make sure you highlight keywords like dates, places, topics, numbers, etc. You will learn to recognize them with practice.

-Familiarize yourself with various Question Types and practice :
+Familiarise yourself with various Question Types and practices:

-The consensus among the every dynamic IELTS community is that True/False/Not Given Question Types are the worst out there.
+The consensus among every dynamic IELTS community is that True/False/Not Given Question Types are the most difficult out there.
 While that may be true for them, what will prove to be your bane?
 Conversely, what type of questions will you excel at?
 You can only do so with practice tests.
-These will help you familiarize yourself with the IELTS Question Types (the list can be found above) and ensure that you have sufficient practice.
+These will help you familiarise yourself with the IELTS Question Types (the list can be found above) and ensure that you have sufficient practice.